Suspicious Activity Reports: It’s Why We Do What We Do

 However, the ability to file SARs is not just limited to the employees of FSOs who are legally obligated.
 In fact, anyone in law enforcement, public safety, government officials, business owners and even those in the general public can submit a SAR within the United States.
 Whenever there is concern around financial matters, a SAR will circulate among the appropriate government agency via fusion centers, which allow information sharing between other agencies that might be affected by the flagged activity.

-Because of the risk posed to those filing SARs if their identity was ever leaked, SAR filing remains anonymous.
+Because of the risk posed to those who submit suspicious activity reports if their identity was ever leaked, SAR filing remains anonymous.
 Since the nature of the crimes more often than not lead to dealing with dangerous groups of people, having total anonymity in place protects the one who filed the SAR originally and stops the information from getting into the wrong hands.

 Common activity that would warrant filing a SAR is as follows: